Metadata

 - Page content is exposed to the theme in

-on the tag page.
-The m.css Pelican theme uses it inog:description
+:summary:field is exposed to the theme intag.page.summaryon the tag page.
+The m.css Pelican theme uses it inog:description/twitter:descriptionsocial<meta>tag.
+If not set, no<meta>tag is rendered.

 Example of a completely filled tag page, saved under tags/pantomime.rst